Skip to main content

 Dedicated Resource Management vs Project Management Tools

-Dedicated tools offer better features for project planning, resource management, and capacity planning across multiple teams.
+In general, dedicated tools offer better features for forecasting, resource management, tracking availability, and capacity planning across multiple teams.

 Must-Have Features In Resource Management Software